dapr/quickstarts/workflows/csharp/sdk/README.md

 In this quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management API.
 The console app starts and manages the lifecycle of a workflow that stores and retrieves data in a Dapr state store.

-This quickstart includes one service:
+This quickstart includes one project:

 - Dotnet client service `order-processor`